MicrosoftLearning/mslearn-databricks/Instructions/Labs/01-Explore-Azure-Databricks.md

 1. In the Azure portal, browse to the **dp000-*xxxxxxx*** resource group that was created by the script you ran.
 2. Select the **databricks*xxxxxxx*** Azure Databricks Service resource.
 3. In the **Overview** page for **databricks*xxxxxxx***, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
 4. If a **What's your current data project?** message is displayed, select **Finish** to close it.
-Then view the Azure Databricks workspace portal and note that the bar on the left side contains icons for the various tasks you can perform.
-The bar expands to show the names of the task categories.
+Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.
+The sidebar expands to show the names of the task categories.
 5. Select the **(+) Create** task, and then select **Cluster**.

     **Note**: If a tip is displayed, use the **Got it** button to close it.
 This applies to any future tips that may be displayed as you navigate the workspace interface for the first time.